Project management

 Quick project management checklist

-This checklist focuses on top-line items grouped under a number of main headings.
+This checklist focuses on top-line items grouped under several main headings.
 You will need to consider all of these, ideally before you start your project, to ensure that you can deliver it successfully.

 Preliminary planning